mrward/mrward.github.com/source/_posts/2015-03-29-TypeScriptSupportInXamarinStudio.markdown

 ## Find References

-Find References will show the reference information in the Search Results window.
+Find References will show the references in the Search Results window.

 {% img /images/blog/TypeScriptSupportInXamarinStudio/TypeScriptReferencesInSearchResults.png 'TypeScript references shown in Search Results window' 'TypeScript references shown in Search Results window' %}

 ## Rename

-Selecting the Rename menu option in the text editor will open the Rename dialog box where you can type in the new name and click OK to have it updated.
+Selecting the Rename menu option in the text editor will open the Rename dialog where you can type in a new name and click OK to have it updated.

 {% img /images/blog/TypeScriptSupportInXamarinStudio/TypeScriptRenameDialog.png 'TypeScript rename dialog' 'TypeScript rename dialog' %}